jerkar/springboot-plugin/README.md

 ### Using Eclipse plugin for Jerkar

-The plugin https://github.com/jerkar/eclipsePlugin4Jerkar make it very easy.
+The following plugin *https://github.com/jerkar/eclipsePlugin4Jerkar* makes it very easy.

 * Create an empty Java project in Eclipse (File -> New -> Java Project)
 * Right click on it and select Jerkar -> Scafffold -> Spring Boot Project